ntorresd/covid19-waves-bogota/README.md

 1. The instantaneous reproduction number R(t).
 2. The transmissibility advantage between variants.
 3. The delay times for onset-to-hospitalisation, onset-to-ICU, onset-to-death, hospital stay, and ICU stay.
-4. The characterization of severe outcomes using the severe ratios: Hospitalisation/ICU Case Rate (H/ICU-CR), Case Fatality Ratio (CFR), Hospitalisation/ICU Fatality Rate (H/ICU-FR) per wave; and the percentages of Hospitalisation, ICU admission and Deaths per age group and wave.
+4. The characterization of severe outcomes using the severe ratios: Hospitalisation/ICU Case Rate (H/ICU-CR), Case Fatality Ratio (CFR), Hospitalisation/ICU Fatality Rate (H/ICU-FR) per age group and wave; and the percentages of Hospitalisation, ICU admission and Deaths per age group and wave.

 ## Data sources